anurag71001/To-Do-app/README.md

-Ypu can checkout the deployed model :- https://todo-app-47a53.web.app
+You can checkout the deployed model :- https://todo-app-47a53.web.app

 # Getting Started with Create React App